SaminGroup/Dolezal-Surface-Calcs/README.md

                      (30 POSCARs) were then re-run using INCAR-Final and KPOINTS1.
 The two python scripts are how I automated the systematic increase from 1/15 ML to 30/15 ML.

 6. NEB-calcs : these are the VASP files I used to perform the cNEB calculations.
-The six directories hold the data files for each set plus the neighbor and full coverage study on Set I. The data analysis and plotting was done using the two python scripts. reax_vs_energy.py plots the reaction pathway and a bar plot; neb-calcs.py is where the MC simulation is performed over different temperature ranges.
+The six directories hold the data files for each set plus the neighbor and full coverage study on Set I. The data analysis and plotting was done using the two python scripts. reax-path.py plots the reaction pathway.
 Please note that I used vtst to generate the images and create the data files.
 The two commands I used were "nebmake.pl POSCAR1 POSCAR2 6" and "nebresults.pl" -- where the first takes and intial (1) and final (2) position and creates 6 images, and the second generates the results once the VASP calculation is done